So, that’s where I am right now as I read that a growing number of Major League Baseball teams are prepared to bring back the bullpen cart.

 Yeah, I get that it’s designed to speed up the game, which is a good thing.
 But the time savings is minimal and if MLB was really serious the league would go to 15 seconds max between pitches, widen the strike zone and force batters to keep one foot in the box.

 No. Instead, we get one of the worst ideas of the 1970s, the bullpen cart.
-I stumbled across this last month when the Arizona Diamondbacks they were bringing back the carts and it was “really happening.”
+I stumbled across this last month when the Arizona Diamondbacks said bringing back the carts was “really happening.”

 This is actually happening.